There’s never been a more invigorating time to be part of the financial inclusion ecosystem in emerging markets.

+Monica is an investor and entrepreneur, having launched a number of investment vehicles and products aimed at broadening financial inclusion.
 Monica spent her formative years in Silicon Valley, where she helped launch a $50 million multi-bank lending intermediary to finance small businesses.
 Monica also worked at Calvert Ventures and Anthuri Ventures—early-stage equity vehicles based in Bethesda, Maryland and Cape Town, respectively.
 While living in South Africa, Monica founded Anthuri Catalysts to prepare early-stage companies for investment.

-Monica then joined Accion to set up a product innovation group and worked in Mexico with Gentera (née Compartamos) Bank, the largest microfinance institution in Latin America, which went public in 2007 (NSDQ: GENTERA:MM).
+Monica then joined Accion to set up and run a product innovation group and worked in Mexico with Gentera (née Compartamos) Bank, the largest microfinance institution in Latin America, which went public in 2007 (NSDQ: GENTERA:MM).
 She was the founding managing director of Accion’s Frontier Investments Group, the predecessor to Quona Capital.

 She’s half Peruvian and blessed with a fantastic husband and twins.